Skip to main content

 The Health Insurance Portability and Accountability Act (HIPAA) is a powerful shield for your medical information within the confines of a clinical setting, such as your doctor’s office or hospital.
 Many wellness and fitness applications, however, exist outside of this protected space.
 They are often classified as consumer products, not healthcare providers.

 This distinction creates a regulatory gap where the data you generate is not automatically protected by HIPAA’s stringent privacy rules.
-As a result, these companies can legally collect, aggregate, and even sell your to third parties without your explicit, fully informed consent.
+As a result, these companies can legally collect, aggregate, and even sell your health data to third parties without your explicit, fully informed consent.

 Many wellness applications are not covered by HIPAA, legally permitting them to collect and sell user health data to third-party data brokers.